superxc3/xcmkb/list of guide/promicro replacement.md

 # Promicro Replacement

 As port of micro usb can be very fragile, most of our new boards are now socketed and have the 'hotswappable' feature.
-This is the guide to replace
+This is the guide to replace promicro.
 [Link for the guide: Promicro Replacement]( https://github.com/superxc3/xcmkb/blob/main/list%20of%20guide/promicro%20replacement.md).